Maryland Air National Guard: Gulf War and Peacekeeping

 Despite the end of the Cold War, the Maryland Air National Guard remained heavily involved in operations around the world through the remainder of the century.
 During the build-up to the 1991 Persian Gulf War, a number of unit personnel were mobilized to fill support roles.
 Three Maryland C-130s were mobilized and deployed to Germany to “backfill” for aircraft being sent into the combat theater, while the unit's Mobile Aerial Port Flight was called up and sent to Dover Air Force Base, Del.
 The same year, the 175th won Gunsmoke, the U.S. Air Force Worldwide Gunnery Competition, earning recognition as the best fighter unit in the Air Force.

 The 135th participated in humanitarian relief efforts in Somalia, peacekeeping and humanitarian relief in Bosnia, the U.S. intervention in Haiti, and enforcement of U.N. sanctions against Iraq during the 1990s.
 A-10s from the 175th were likewise kept busy patrolling the skies over Bosnia-Herzegovina as a part of the U.N./NATO task force and enforcing the “no-fly” zone over southern Iraq, where it was called upon to fly retaliatory strikes against Iraqi targets.

-On 15 June 1996, the two flying groups of the Maryland Air National Guard merged to form the 175th Wing.
-The 175th Wing, which carries on the lineage and honors of the 175th Fighter Group, is a composite organization with an Air Combat Command-gained fighter unit, and Air Mobility Command-gained airlift unit, a U.S. Air Forces in Europe-gained civil engineer flight, and, since 2006, an information operations squadron.
+On 15 June 1996, the 135th was inactivated and the 175th Fighter Group was reorganized and redesignated as the 175th Wing.
+The two groups' subordinate squadrons were reassigned within the new wing.
+The 175th Wing, which carries on the lineage and honors of the 175th Fighter Group, is a composite organization with an Air Combat Command-gained fighter unit and a U.S. Air Forces in Europe-gained civil engineer flight, and a cyberspace warfare group.

 The wing has been deeply involved in fielding the latest Air Force aircraft.
 In 1999, it dedicated its first C-130J, the latest and most advanced version of the venerable transport.
 The 135th played a major role in the operational test and evaluation of the aircraft, procedures development and evaluation, and was the first fully equipped C-130J unit in the U.S. Air Force.
 In 2011, the unit again transitioned aircraft, this time to the new C-27J Spartan.

 The wing was also selected as the lead unit to convert to the new A-10C – the first A-10 aircraft in the U.S. Air Force to be modified for precision engagement.
 Beginning in 2006, wing personnel were deeply involved in the test and evaluation process and in September 2007, the 104th Fighter Squadron became the first unit to take the A-10C into combat, when it deployed to Iraq.
+The Maryland Air National Guard retired its last remaining A-10 aircraft on September 23, 2025, leaving Maryland as the only state in the nation without aircraft in its Air Guard component.